acsysio/acsys/README.md

 Build project by running `npm run build`

-Run project in production mode by running `npm run start` (after building)
+Run project in production mode by running `npm run start` (running this after building will run the project at (http://localhost))

 ## Configuration